lacanoid/datalink/docs/transactions.md

 Datalink extension will attempt to discover errors early and raise exceptions, before updates reach the datalinker.

-Once the transaction is commited in postgres, the datalinker will attemp to modify the files accordingly.
+Once the transaction is commited in postgres, the datalinker will attempt to modify the files accordingly.
 This is usually very quick, but not instantaneous.

 Use procedure `datalink.commit()` to wait for datalinker to finish work.